google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 to multiple logs, but only incorporates the SCTs that are returned first.

-A precertificate is a CMS [RFC5652] `signed-data` object that conforms to the following requirements:
+A precertificate is a CMS [RFC5652] `signed-data` object that conforms to the following profile:

 * It MUST be DER encoded.

+* `SignedData.version` MUST be v3(3).

+* `SignedData.digestAlgorithms` MUST only include the
+  `SignerInfo.digestAlgorithm` OID value (see below).

+* `SignedData.encapContentInfo`:
-* `SignedData.encapContentInfo.eContentType` MUST be the OID 1.3.101.78.
+  * `eContentType` MUST be the OID 1.3.101.78.

-* `SignedData.encapContentInfo.eContent` MUST contain a TBSCertificate [RFC5280]
-  that will be identical to the TBSCertificate in the issued certificate, except that the Transparency Information ({{x509v3_transinfo_extension}}) extension MUST be omitted.
+  * `eContent` MUST contain a TBSCertificate [RFC5280] that will be identical to the TBSCertificate in the issued certificate, except that the Transparency Information ({{x509v3_transinfo_extension}}) extension MUST be omitted.

+* `SignedData.certificates` MUST be omitted.

+* `SignedData.crls` MUST be omitted.

+* `SignedData.signerInfos` MUST contain one `SignerInfo`:
+  * `version` MUST be v3(3).
+  * `sid` MUST use the `subjectKeyIdentifier` option.
+  * `digestAlgorithm` MUST be one of the hash algorithm OIDs listed in
+    {{hash_algorithms}}.
+  * `signedAttrs` MUST be present and MUST contain two attributes:
+    * A content-type attribute whose value is the same as `SignedData.encapContentInfo.eContentType`.
+    * A message-digest attribute whose value is the message digest of `SignedData.encapContentInfo.eContent`.
+  * `signatureAlgorithm` MUST be the same OID as `TBSCertificate.signature`.
-* `SignedData.signerInfos` MUST contain a signature from the same (root or intermediate) CA that will ultimately issue the certificate.
+  * `signature` MUST be from the same (root or intermediate) CA that will ultimately issue the certificate.
 This signature indicates the CA's intent to issue the certificate.
-This intent is considered binding (i.e., misissuance of the precertificate is considered equivalent to misissuance of the certificate).
-(Note that, because of the structure of CMS, the signature on the CMS object will not be a valid X.509v3 signature and so cannot be used to construct a certificate from the precertificate).
+This intent is considered binding (i.e., misissuance of the precertificate is considered equivalent to misissuance of the corresponding certificate).

-* `SignedData.certificates` SHOULD be omitted.
+  * `unsignedAttrs` MUST be omitted.

+`SignerInfo.signedAttrs` is included in the message digest calculation process (see Section 5.4 of [RFC5652]), which ensures that the `SignerInfo.signature` value will not be a valid X.509v3 signature that could be used in conjunction with the TBSCertificate (from `SignedData.encapContentInfo.eContent`) to construct a valid certificate.

 # Log Format and Operation